Specialties and Proficiencies

-Learn more about how the APA and the discipline of psychology work together to define specialization in psychology:
+Learn more about how APA and the discipline of psychology work together to define specialization in psychology.

-Principles for the Recognition of Specialties in Professional Psychology (PDF, 32KB): Principles used to evaluate petitions for a new specialty.
+Principles for the Recognition of Specialties (PDF, 38KB)

 Council of Specialties in Professional Psychology (CoS) provides a structure for representatives of specialties to consider policies affecting specialization.